Frojd/wagtail-geo-widget/docs/adding-to-a-page.md

 ### Adding an address field

+With the address field users can search for a location that will be shown in the map.
+This is a process called geocoding, where we transform a description of a place to a location.

+The address field supports several different geocoding services, but in this example below we use the Google Maps Geocoding service.
+You change the geocoder service by changing the geocoder param.

 The address field are optional and needs to be added separately, the panel accepts an `address_field` if you want to use the map in coordination with a geo-lookup (like the screenshot on top).